denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 ## Introduction

 Both [Part 1](https://denismakogon.github.io/openjdk/panama/2022/05/31/introduction-to-project-panama-part-1.html) and [Part 2](https://inside.java/2022/06/27/introduction-to-project-panama-part-2/) shown that Project Panama offers a great framework (Foreign Function & Memory API) designed to build and invoke C native code.
-While Part 1 was mostly an introduction to components necessary to declare a native function in Java, the purpose of Part 2 was to dig dipper into the aspects of the variadic functions representation in Java.
+While Part 1 was mostly an introduction to components necessary to declare a native function in Java, the purpose of Part 2 was to dig deeper into the aspects of the representation of the variadic function in Java.
-This article will go even deeper into details of the variadic functions implementation provided in Part 2 as well as aspects of the implementation offered by the Project Panama code generating tool -- [jextract](https://github.com/openjdk/jextract).
+This article will go even deeper into details of the implementation of the variadic function provided in Part 2 as well as aspects of the implementation offered by the Project Panama code generating tool -- [jextract](https://github.com/openjdk/jextract).

 ## Source code compiling

 ### C code

 In Java, the compiler (`javac`) turns [source code into bytecode](https://en.wikibooks.org/wiki/Java_Programming/Compilation#:~:text=In%20Java%2C%20programs%20are%20not%20compiled%20into%20executable%20files%3B%20they%20are%20compiled%20into%20bytecode) while the C programs are compiled into a machine code.
-It means that the C compiler must exactly tell to the runtime (the operating system) what and how a program will execute.
+It means that the C compiler must exactly tell the runtime (the operating system) what and how a program will execute.

 For functions accepting variadic arguments like the C _printf_, the compiler will have to create a specific version of the C _printf_ function that will correspond to the invocation signature.
-For instance, the C _printf_ invocations down below will make the compiler to create two different version of the same function:
+For instance, the C _printf_ invocations down below will make the compiler create two different versions of the same function:
 ```java
 #include <stdio.h>